flokapi/leetcode-explanations/dynamic_programming/README.md

 The initial array contains the lower row.
 Therefore each value on the upper row has two predecessors, which simplifies the logic.

-At the end of the computation, the first value of the array contains the value of the top cell which by definition, contains the value of the minimum path sum.
+At the end of the computation, the first value of the array represents the top cell which by definition, contains the minimum path sum.